patrick-5546/notes/docs/index.md

 # Patrick's Notes

-Welcome to my personal notes, where I am free to rant about whatever I want :smile:.
+Welcome to my personal notes on a variety of subjects that interest me.
-I have big plans for this website, though I'm not sure if I have the time to match :sweat_smile:;
+I have big plans for this website, though I'm not sure if I have the time to match;
 for a sneak peak, check out the open issues of the corresponding repository.

 ## Site Purpose